 Rotator Cuff Tendinitis or Tears, frozen shoulder, shoulder impingements and soft tissue shoulder injuries are not uncommon - it can happen to anyone.
 Right now, there are thousands of doctors and physical therapists dealing with patients that require a solution to heal their injury as fast as possible.
 Maybe they are just patients that are unwilling to just take pain pills, lay in bed and wait or perhaps they are patients with extensive access to medical care with a great insurance plan.
 Even fortunate patients such as this have greatly benefited from boosting their PT and medical treatments with home therapies using the products we have recommended.

-Regardless of who you are or your reasons, if you want to be proactive about properly addressing your shoulder condition and minimizing the negative impact it will have on your lifestyle, consider accelerating your therapy at home with Deep Tissue Regeneration Therapy through the use of a Shoulder T•Shellz Wrap®.
+Regardless of who you are or your reasons, if you want to be proactive about properly addressing your shoulder condition and minimizing the negative impact it will have on your lifestyle, consider accelerating your therapy at home with Circulation Boost through the use of a Shoulder T•Shellz Wrap®.
 We have many happy customers that have healed their injuries much faster than even they had hoped for and significantly reduced their pain during treatment and through the healing process.

 Living with pain is never easy as it affects your entire lifestyle.
 Living with pain during or after an intensive surgery and lengthy rehabilitation period can be even harder!
 What is more important than taking your best shot at trying to heal your shoulder before signing up for surgery?